KEENE SENIOR CITIZENS INC. BY-LAWS

-6.1 The annual meeting of the corporation shall be held during the month of January as part of the regular Board of Directors meeting at which the new officer’s terms will begin.
+6.1 The annual meeting of the Corporation shall be held during the month of January as part of the regular Board of Directors meeting at which the terms of the new officers will begin.

 6.2 The Board of Directors shall ordinarily hold a regular meeting on the third Thursday of every month.

 6.3 Special meetings may be called by the President.
 Meetings may also be called by a majority of the Board of Directors.

 6.4 A quorum of the Board of Directors shall be a majority of the current voting members of the Board.

 7.1 There shall be the following standing committees, each headed by a chairperson: Executive, Finance/Audit, Development, Buildings and Grounds, and Long-Range Planning.